Anton, Caflisch, Janzen and Keefer will lead the team in 2013-14.

 Athletics and academics were celebrated in Gopher Athletics

 Minnesota's 18th-place finish was an improvement of six spots from last season.

 Minnesota has 39 team points to sit in 18th place

 Minnesota sits in 11th place following the first day of competition at the NCAA Championships

-On April 12, 2011, Kelly Kremer became the first head coach of a combined University of Minnesota men's and women's swimming and diving program after 13 years as an assistant, associate head coach and co head coach with the Gopher teams.
+Kremer became the first head coach of a combined University of Minnesota men's and women's swimming and diving program on April 12, 2011.
+He took on this role after 13 years as an assistant, associate head coach and co-head coach with the Gopher men’s and women’s teams.

-Kremer, along with Terry Nieszner, had taken the Gopher women's program to unprecedented success as co-head coaches from 2004-11.
-This followed an incredible run of six years as an associate head coach and assistant coach under Dennis Dale with the men's program from 1998-2004.
+Kremer, along with Ganley, had taken the Gopher women's program to unprecedented success as co-head coaches from 2004-11.
+This followed a run of six years as an associate head coach (2002-04) and assistant coach (1998-02) under Dennis Dale with the men's program.

-The men finished fourth at the Big Ten Championships and went on to a 24th place finish at the NCAA Championships.
-Kremer also served as an assistant coach to Team USA at the 2011 Pan American Games in Mexico, and coached Haley Spencer to the Silver Medal in the 200-meter breaststroke.
-Another of Kremer's swimmers, Ashley Steenvoorden, represented Team USA based on her winning the 400-meter freestyle at the 2011 USA National Championships.
+Kremer previously served as an assistant coach to Team USA at the 2011 Pan American Games in Mexico, and coached Haley Spencer to the silver medal in the 200-meter breaststroke.
+Ashley Steenvoorden, represented Team USA based on winning the 400-meter freestyle at the 2011 USA National Championships.